dskroskznik/Albumdle/README.md

 # Albumdle
-Think You Know Album Covers?
-Guess The Album Cover In The Shortest Possible Guesses &amp; Get A High Score!
+Think You Can Guess Albums By Their Covers?
+Albumdle: Guess In The Shortest Amount Possible Guesses &amp; Get A High Score!
+Etc.